-200 Bibliography and Research (4)

-Required of all entering students.
+200 Bibliography and Research (4-4) F, W Required of all entering students.
 A systematic introduction to the bibliographical tools both in the general field of music and in the students' areas of specialization.

-210 Graduate Studio: Vocal Literature (4)

-Includes studies in vocal literature, vocal pedagogy, and diction and performance.

-211 Graduate Studio: Instrumental Literature (4)

-Contents will vary according to the student's major instrument.
+210 Graduate Studio: Vocal Literature (4-4-4) F, W, S Includes studies in vocal literature, vocal pedagogy, and diction and performance.
+211 Graduate Studio: Instrumental Literature (4-4-4) F, W, S Contents will vary according to the student's major instrument.
 The core of this course is intensive private instruction and study of the various instrumental literatures.

-212 Graduate Studio: Composition (4)

-Intensive work in composition geared to each student's level of competence.

-220 Seminar in Music History (4)

-230 Seminar in Contemporary Music (4)

-240 Graduate Projects (4)

-Contents will vary according to the student's area of concentration.
+212 Graduate Studio: Composition (4-4-4) F, W, S Intensive work in composition geared to each student's level of competence.
+218 Graduate Voice Tutorial (2-2-2) F, W, S Advanced studies in vocal technique.
+Private weekly lessons.
+May be repeated for credit.
+Prerequisite: acceptance into graduate program in drama with an emphasis on music theatre.
+220 Seminar in Music History (4) 230 Seminar in Contemporary Music (4) 240 Graduate Projects (4-4-4) F, W, S Contents will vary according to the student's area of concentration.
 For composers it will include preparation of works for performance; for vocalists and choral conductors it will include study of conducting and the preparation of solo and choral works for performance; for pianists it will include master classes in performance; and for other instrumentalists it will include participation in the University Orchestra and Wind Ensemble.

-250 Directed Reading (4)

-260 Thesis (4)
+250 Directed Reading (4) 260 Thesis (4) By consent.

-By consent.